ibm-cloud-docs/EventStreams/disaster_recovery.md

 Finally, switch the mirroring back to the original configuration, which means that cluster A is again the source and cluster B resumes as the target.
 - Ensure that cluster A and cluster B are fully operational.
-- Disable the current mirroring from cluster B to cluster A. See [Disabling mirroring](/docs/EventStreams?topic=EventStreams-mirroring_disable) for further details.
+- Disable the current mirroring from cluster B to cluster A. For more information, see [Disabling mirroring](/docs/EventStreams?topic=EventStreams-mirroring_disable).
 - After mirroring has been disabled, enable mirroring between cluster A (now the source) and cluster B (now the target).
-See [Enabling mirroring](/docs/EventStreams?topic=EventStreams-mirroring_setup) for further details.
+For more information, see [Enabling mirroring](/docs/EventStreams?topic=EventStreams-mirroring_setup).